Institute of Permaculture Education for Children (IPEC)

 **Childcare is provided throughout the week-long courses.
 See registration information below for details, including cost.**

 Permaculture is the conscious creation of a regenerative system that reflects the inherent balance, stability, and harmony of nature.
 Education should be the same.
 This course applies permaculture principles and design to popular and alternative educational models.
 It offers a wide range of learners and teachers an opportunity to explore new possibilities and practice new skills.
 It supports the shift towards regenerative learning and living, and the recognition that each are inextricably connected in the practice of life.

-This course is designed for parents and teachers of children ranging in age from early childhood to middle school who desire to integrate these principles into the classroom and beyond.
-Some of the time we will be working together as a large group, and other times we will hold break-out groups focused on early childhood, grade school and middle school.
+The Foundation Course is designed for parents, teachers and mentors of children ranging in age from early childhood to high school who desire to explore how to integrate permaculture ethics & principles into their school, classroom, community, curriculum and teaching design.
+Depending on the constellation of the course participants, some of the time we will be working together as a large group, and other times we may hold break-out groups focused on early childhood, grade school, middle and high school.

 Many hands-on and experiential aspects will be integrated into the course, modeling and practicing these and related topics:

 - Curriculum Format for PC+Common Core

 - Basics of Site Design

 - Education Through Movement & Story